AAGiron/acme-pqc-negotiation/draft-giron-acme-pqcnegotiation.md

 ## Revocation Considerations

 Section 7.6 (RFC 8555 {{!RFC8555}}) allows clients to sign a revocation request using the certificate's private key under revocation or by using account keys.
-For KEM certificates, revocation SHOULD be performed using the account keys.
-An alternative solution could be implemented as follows:

-- The client performs a POST to /revoke-cert endpoint as specified in RFC 8555, but including the KEM public key under revocation as the "jwk" field and the KEM certificate as the "certificate" field.
-The "signature" SHOULD be random (dummy) data.

-- ACME servers can distinguish such a request from the original ones since they can identify the KEM public key from the "alg" in the header and in the certificate.
-The ACME server generates and responds with "key-confirm-data" and "key-confirm-url", similar to Section 3.1.

-- The ACME client completes the revocation process by POSTing to key-confirm-url in the same way as described in Section 3.1.
-The main distinction is that the "signature" SHOULD contain random (dummy) data.
-Such a URL should be specially created for revocation purposes so that the server does not verify the signature only if the shared secret matches the earlier encapsulation process.

-## "Grease" CSR

-When issuing KEM certificates, this document proposed not verifying the CSR for compatibility purposes.
-It is inspired in GREASE mode {{?I-D.ietf-tls-esni}}, the Encrypted ClientHello feature can damage middlebox implementations.
-In ACME, servers might try to instantiate standard CSR objects from the POST request data.
-Random (dummy) data as a signature object in CSRs would avoid breaking implementations.
-However, ACME servers MUST allow grease CSRs only if the subject's public key algorithm is a KEM.
+The revocation procedure described in this document REQUIRES account keys to sign requests and Proof-of-Possession for the KEM certificate.

 # IANA Considerations